Napoleon’s henchman René Savary, the Duke of Rovigo

 Impressed by Savary’s loyalty to his commanding officer, Napoleon made Savary his aide-de-camp.
 In 1801, René Savary was appointed commander of the elite gendarmes guarding the First Consul.
 He became a friend of Napoleon’s family.
 Savary was frequently invited to Josephine’s country estate of Malmaison, where he played in theatrical productions.

 On February 27, 1802, Savary married Marie-Charlotte-Félicité de Faudoas-Barbazan de Segnanville, a 17-year-old classmate of Josephine’s daughter Hortense.
 Like Josephine, Félicité was a Creole, born in the French Caribbean.
 The couple went on to have seven children: Hortense Josephine (born in 1802), Léontine (1804), Louise (1807), Marie Charlotte (1811), Napoléon Marie René (1813), Anne Charlotte (1814), and Marie François Tristan (1816).
 Neither spouse was faithful.
 One of Savary’s mistresses was Madame du Cayla, later the mistress of Louis XVIII.
-Félicité also had a lover, Sébastiani, who may have fathered her youngest son.
+Félicité also had a lover, Sébastiani, who is believed to have fathered her youngest son, the writer and adventurer Gustave Aimard.

 In late 1803 Savary helped uncover the plot by Georges Cadoudal and Jean-Charles Pichegru to assassinate Napoleon.
 Like Pierre-François Réal, Savary’s reputation was tarnished by the subsequent arrest and execution, on March 21, 1804, of a Bourbon prince, the Duke of Enghien, on trumped-up charges.
 Savary was present at Enghien’s court-martial, but did not participate in it.
 The unanimous verdict was death.
 The presiding general said afterwards that he had tried to write to Napoleon with an appeal for mercy, but someone (understood to be Savary) had intervened to prevent the dispatch, an accusation Savary denied.
 Savary’s biographer, Thierry Lentz, says that no one could have saved Enghien; Napoleon wanted him dead.
 (4) Savary commanded the firing squad.
 General Henri Betrand’s wife Fanny later told Neil Campbell, the British commissioner who accompanied Napoleon to Elba, that